 What is cannabis?

-Cannabis is a plant with psychoactive properties that produces dried flowers, fruiting tops or leaves of the cannabis sativa or indica plants or a mixture of the two called hybrids (CCSA).
-Cannabis can be refined to other forms such as oils, extracts or resins.
-Cannabis goes by many names including weed, marijuana, hash, pot, ganja, bud, etc.
+Cannabis is a plant with psychoactive properties, that produce dried flowers, fruiting tops or leaves of the cannabis sativa or indica plants or a mixture of the two called hybrids (CCSA).
+Cannabis can be refined into other forms, such as oils, extracts or resins.
+Cannabis has many names, including weed, marijuana, hash, pot, ganja, bud, etc.

 After alcohol, cannabis is the most widely used psychoactive substance in Canada.